 What is a data lake?

-Data lake is a oraganization wide repository of various forms of data which includes structured, semi-structured and unstructured data sources.
-Comapnies can perform various operations on top of this data lake which includes driving dashboards/BI applications, running ML algorightms or any LLM related use cases like RAG.
-In constract to a data warehouse which can store structured data sources, data lake can hold multiple types of data like photos, video feeds, IOT data, csv files etc. Typically these data lakes are build on cloud storage like AWS s3 or azure blob storage.
+A data lake is an organization-wide repository of various forms of data, including structured, semi-structured, and unstructured data sources.
+Companies can perform various operations on top of this data lake, including driving dashboards/BI applications, running ML algorithms, or any LLM-related use cases like RAG.
+In contrast to a data warehouse, which can store structured data sources, a data lake can hold multiple types of data like photos, video feeds, IoT data, CSV files, etc. Typically these data lakes are built on cloud storage like AWS S3 or Azure Blob Storage.

-Since data lakes hold raw form of data, in order to make data more usable and easy to manage we need to have provision of a catalog which can help organize the data in a better and structured way.
-Catalog also allows better control over the access and governance.
-Unity catalog provided by databricks is one such example.
+Since data lakes hold raw forms of data, in order to make data more usable and easy to manage, we need to have a provision of a catalog that can help organize the data in a better and structured way.
+A catalog also allows better control over access and governance.
+Unity Catalog provided by Databricks is one such example.

-Data lake allows a seperation between the storage and the compute.
-These is very beneficial in terms of cost.
-Until the data is used for computation, only storage cost will be applied which is becoming cheaper and cheaper over time.
-Data lakes are used as a staging area for the data warehouse (ELT approach) where data is first stored in the data lake and post that it is processed and pushed to a data warehouse.
-Due to loosely structured nature of data lake, the data can be malformed or corruput which is knows as “data swamp”.
+A data lake allows a separation between storage and compute.
+This is very beneficial in terms of cost.
+Until the data is used for computation, only storage costs will be applied, which are becoming cheaper and cheaper over time.
+Data lakes are used as a staging area for the data warehouse (ELT approach), where data is first stored in the data lake and after that it is processed and pushed to a data warehouse.
+Due to the loosely structured nature of a data lake, the data can be malformed or corrupt, which is known as a “data swamp”.
 Another common issue with data lakes is that there is no isolation between reads and writes.
-There is no concept of transactions which can lead to inconsistent results.
+There is no concept of transactions, which can lead to inconsistent results.

 What is a data warehouse?

 It is a central repository of structured data within an organization.
-This central repository helps driving various analytics and BI use cases within an organization.
-In the traditional approach there was no isolation between compute and storage.
-So as the data grow, the cost associated with managing the warehouse infrastructure also increases significantly.
-Data warehouse is built for reliability and supports schema enforcement, type safety, user and group level permissions.
-Due to the limitation of not able to store unstructured data, the ML/AI data sources like images, video feeds etc needs to be pushed to a data lake.
+This central repository helps drive various analytics and BI use cases within an organization.
+In the traditional approach, there was no isolation between compute and storage, so as the data grows, the cost associated with managing the warehouse infrastructure also increases significantly.
+A data warehouse is built for reliability and supports schema enforcement, type safety, and user- and group-level permissions.
+Due to the limitation of not being able to store unstructured data, ML/AI data sources like images, video feeds, etc. need to be pushed to a data lake.

-Dual - Tier Architecture (Accomodating both the DWH and Data Lake)
+Dual-Tier Architecture (Accommodating both the DWH and Data Lake)

-Due to increasing use cases in ML and AI, organizations has to manage both the data lake and data warehouses simultaniously.
-It is a seperate task/effort to make sure the data lake and the data warehouse remains in sync all the times.
-Consider the following diagram to understand the dual tier architecture:
+Due to increasing use cases in ML and AI, organizations have to manage both data lakes and data warehouses simultaneously.
+It is a separate task/effort to make sure the data lake and the data warehouse remain in sync at all times.
+Consider the following diagram to understand the dual-tier architecture:

 alt text

-Here is how data flows throught the architecture:
+Here is how data flows through the architecture:

-1. From the source system which can be another DB/File/reast api, data is pushed to the data lake (S3).
-This can be done using a tool like airbyte, custom code scheduled using mage or airflow.
+1. From the source system, which can be another DB/File/REST API, data is pushed to the data lake (S3).
+This can be done using a tool like Airbyte or custom code scheduled using Mage or Airflow.

-3. Another job will pick that staging data and push it to the data warehouse.
+3. Another job will pick up that staging data and push it to the data warehouse.

-Here data lake can support ML use cases while DWH can support BI/Analytics use cases.
+Here, the data lake can support ML use cases, while the DWH can support BI/Analytics use cases.

 Lakehouse architecture

-It combines best of both the worlds - data warehouse and data lake.
-These architecture allows one standard single system which can be utilized across the team based on the use case.
-Having a single system means there is just single source of truth.
-Pain associated with syncing the data lake and data warehouse no longer exists which is huge in terms of development and maintainance efforts.
+It combines the best of both worlds—data warehouse and data lake.
+This architecture allows one standard single system that can be utilized across the team based on the use case.
+Having a single system means there is just a single source of truth.
+The pain associated with syncing the data lake and data warehouse no longer exists, which is huge in terms of development and maintenance efforts.

 • Transaction support